Pierre-Joly/QT-2048/README.md

 # 2048 Game in C++

-This is a implementation of the popular 2048 game, written in C++.
+This is a implementation of the popular 2048 game, written in C++, using Qt Creator for creating the user interface.
 Players can use arrow keys to move the tiles on a 4x4 grid.
 When two tiles with the same number touch, they merge into one, doubling their value.
 The objective of the game is to create a tile with the value of 2048.

 ![2048 Game](2048_screenshot.png)